 - The sleep solution: try to be outside in the middle of the day to get whatever exposure to light there is.
 Take a long walk and benefit positively from exercising as well.
 When we are exposed to sunlight our bodies start to produce vitamin D, which supports our immune system helping us to stave off those winter illnesses as well.

 - The sleep challenge: central heating and improved insulation has resulted in our homes being 5°C/ 40 °F warmer than 40 years ago.
 This is comfortable during the day but can lead to a lower sleep quality.

 Dagsmejan sleepwear is designed to help you keep the best temperature for sleep in any season.
-The stay warm collection, featuring merino wool and high-tech Tencel from Eucalyptus, makes for the best thermal pyjamas to keep you warm without ever overheating.
-Discover what merino pyjamas can do for your sleep quality
+The stay warm collection, featuring merino wool and high-tech Tencel from Eucalyptus, makes for the best thermal pajamas to keep you warm without ever overheating.
+Discover what merino pajamas can do for your sleep quality